buildingSMART/IFC5-development/README.md

 A viewer to visualize and explore the files is available under /docs/viewer.
 It is also live on https://ifc5.technical.buildingsmart.org/viewer/
 The viewer source code is MIT licensed.
 The intent is to help users understand the examples; and to help software developers to understand how to implement the composition of the objects.

+## Schema

+The schema sourece is defined using typespec and can be found under /schema.
+The JSON schema of IFC, and extensions will be published on ifcx.dev

 ## Future Development